 See question 12.
 The same standard is applicable to the defendant's defence.
-The defendant owes the burden of proof in defence.
+The defendant generally owes the burden of proof in defence, such as set-offs and statutes of limitation.

 14 Further briefs and submissions

 What are the rules regarding further briefs and submissions?